 - While renting a car, the security (refundable) deposit can be processed with a credit card.

 - Never give your credit card to other person than the official employee assisting you, or the sales person at the office where you are booking the services.

 In general sense, Cuba is a lot safer than most of its neighbour Caribbean islands.
-Nevertheless, Havana is a two million inhabitants´ city and like any other big town, some bad guys can appear on scene from time to time.
+Nevertheless, Havana is a two million inhabitants city and like any other big town, some bad guys can appear on scene from time to time.
 Nothing like organized crime, or drug dealing organizations, because they don´t really exist in Cuba.
-But a minor thieves show up occasionally in the hotels´ surrounding areas, so:
+But a minor thieves show up occasionally at the hotel's surrounding areas, so:

 - Try to book excursions and tours through the official net of offices established in all cities and towns, like Havanatur, Cubatur, Gaviota Tours, Cubanacan Viajes, or Paradiso.
 They are completely secure.
 Free lances offering their services as tour guides, in turn, might become dangerous and no claims are possible if something goes wrong with them.
 Additionally, they are mostly illegal.

 - If you are planning to rent a room at a private house (CASA PARTICULAR), make sure you go to a licensed one.
 Licensed private houses offering accommodation have legal permits and a registration book, where you and your companions must be registered ( your passports numbers will be required by owners, to write down your data in the book).
 It is safe to stay with a Cuban family at its place, as far as they have the proper license issued by the gov.